d3fin3d/staff/guidelines.md

 * __#forum__

-  To be used for general moderation questions, suspension adjustments, ip checks, avatar and signature removals, spambots, malware and misused alt accounts.
+  The #forum channel should be used for general moderation questions, suspension adjustments, infraction fixes, ip checks, avatar and signature removals, spambots, malware and misused alt accounts.

 * __#mcf_(section)__